top of page

 Peace ART & Unity

 Trauma significantly affects people's mental health, self-esteem, and well-being.
-Research highlights creative arts as an effective intervention for healing and personal growth, making this programme essential for empowering girls aged [insert age range] to navigate their experiences through art.
+Research highlights creative arts as an effective intervention for healing and personal growth, making this programme essential for empowering girls to navigate their experiences through art.

 What